Home

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Australia (CC BY-NC-SA 3.0)

-Maximite Features
+Original Colour Maximite Features

-The Maximite also has a slot for an SD memory card so you can save your programs and data to the card for later retrieval.
+The Colour Maximite also has a slot for an SD memory card so you can save your programs and data to the card for later retrieval.
 These cards are cheap and offer capacities into many gigabytes - something the Tandy's and Commodore's of yesterday could only dream about.

-The BASIC interpreter is modeled on Microsoft BASIC so you can download many programs from the internet and try them out.
+The BASIC interpreter is modelled on Microsoft BASIC so you can download many programs from the internet and try them out.
 If you are new to programming you will find that the BASIC language provides the easiest introduction to this skill.
 It was specifically designed to provide an easy learning environment while still having real power so that you can move beyond the simple learning steps.

-In this role you can have fun discovering a simple but powerful computer, use it to teach children how to program, play simple games, balance your chequebook or whatever.
+In this role you can have fun discovering a simple but powerful computer, use it to teach children how to program, play games, balance your chequebook or whatever.

-The Maximite can be set to automatically run a program on power up (without keyboard and video connected) and in this mode it makes a powerful embedded controller.
-There are also a lot of low cost 5 and 7 inch VGA/composite displays available on eBay and they would make a great graphics display screen for a device based on an embedded Maximite.
+The Colour Maximite can be set to automatically run a program on power up (without keyboard and video connected) and in this mode it makes a powerful embedded controller.
+There are a lot of low cost 5 and 7 inch VGA/composite displays available on eBay and they would make a great graphics display screen for a device based on an embedded Maximite.

-Some More Details
+More Details

 The key features are: